Last Updated: November 4, 2022

 If you have been vaccinated and/or received a booster, please let us know by uploading proof of your vaccination here.

-Do you offer the vaccine and/or boosters at Health & Wellness?
+Do you offer the vaccine/boosters at Health & Wellness?

-Health & Wellness offers COVID-19 primary vaccination as well as booster doses.
-Eligible individuals can receive Moderna, Pfizer, and Janssen/J&J vaccine any time we are open, by appointment.
+Health & Wellness offers the Moderna and Pfizer Bivalent booster.
+Eligible individuals can receive the booster any time we are open, by appointment.
 To make an appointment, please visit MyHealth&Wellness or call (603) 862-9355.

 Where else can I get my COVID-19 vaccine/booster?